Have you ever stayed in a five-star hotel, or gazed at the lobby and dreamed of spending the night in pampered luxury?

 The third story, “Gents“, is set in sunny Florida and involves a congress of hoteliers; too much testosterone; and alligators.
 Ms N wants a certain job as a General Manager.
 But as she says to Tatiana: “These so-called gents have a habit of fixing up appointments amongst themselves.
 It is a kind of male-bonding.
 Of course I could not play these games, even if I wished to do so.”

-The fourth story, “Britches” shows how Ms N and Tatiana first met; and sorted out Mr Minas, the hotel owner from hell, using a Combined Burns Night and St Patrick’s Day Ball (they do happen – I’ve been to one); the President of China; and something Tatiana found under a handsome Scotsman’s kilt.
-After talking to the wife of Mr Minas, Ms Arine, Ms N tells Tatiana: “I am a lucky woman because I have studied at a famous hotel school in Switzerland.
-But after talking to Ms Arine I realise that there are options open to hoteliers which are not taught even in the best schools.”
+The fourth story, “Britches” shows how Ms N and Tatiana first met; and sorted out Mr Minas, the hotel owner from hell, using a Combined Burns Night and St Patrick’s Day Ball (I’ve been to one); the President of China; and a handsome Scotsman’s kilt.

 The fifth story is Ask for Scarlett, which takes Ms N and Tatiana to the Caravanserai Ultra Platinum – “the coolest and most ecological as well as the most luxurious hotel on earth”.
 You will find why Tatiana says “every paradise contains a serpent”; how Ms N solves a problem no-one else can even identify; and how much nonsense you can talk about the environment to sell hotel rooms.

 The sixth story is The Swedish Woman.
 In an elevator awash with blood, a man lies murdered.
 But who is the killer?
-The suspects are many, including the mysterious Swedish woman, who checked in a few hours earlier.
+The suspects are many, including the mysterious Swedish woman, who checked in with a dead rabbit a few hours earlier.
 If Ms N and Tatiana cannot identify the murderer before the untainted-by-corruption-of-any-kind Minister of Justice can summon his portly Chief of Police, disaster looms.

 The seventh story is The Three Heads.
 Can brilliant marketing, social media and the coolest pop star on earth save Tatiana’s hotel, the Caravanserai Ultra-Platinum, nestling inside a hollowed-out mountain above a relic-strewn plain and accessible only via three separate and perhaps not entirely modern or safe airlines?
 Is there really a flea infestation?
 Only Ms N knows the answer.